pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Active Decisions (2024-03-01)

+- Using Suspense boundaries for client-side hooks like `useSearchParams()` to comply with Next.js 15.1.7 requirements
 - Making education, experience, and certifications optional in the JD Developer form
 - Using Google OAuth as an additional authentication method alongside email/password
 - Maintaining consistent UI patterns across authentication methods